ka-cyber/NeuroMesh/README.md

 evaluation configuration

-This information makes it easier to reproduce reported results andcompare experiments fairly.
+This information helps reproduce reported results and compare experiments fairly.

-Figures and Paper Materials

-The figures/ directory contains both figure-generation scripts andgenerated figures used for analysis and research communication.

-figures/
-├── fig_a_cortical_analogy.py
-├── fig_b_dropout_panel.py
-├── fig_c_latency_benchmark.py
-├── fig_a_cortical_analogy.png
-├── fig_b_dropout_panel.png
-├── fig_c_latency_benchmark.png
-├── fig_peds_case_sanity_check.png
-└── fig_real_case_sanity_check.png

-Additional publication media are stored under:

-paper/media/figures/

 Citation

-A formal publication citation will be added after peer-reviewedpublication.
+A formal publication citation will be added after peer-reviewed publication.

-If you use NeuroMesh before publication, please cite the GitHubrepository and identify the software version or commit used in yourwork.
+If you use NeuroMesh before publication, please cite the GitHub repository and identify the software version or commit used in your work.

-For example:
+Example:

 NeuroMesh, GitHub repository, version/commit <VERSION_OR_COMMIT>,
 accessed <DATE>.

-When a peer-reviewed publication becomes available, please use theformal citation provided by the project.
+When a peer-reviewed publication becomes available, please use the formal citation provided by the project.

-BraTS Citation
+BraTS Dataset Citation

 NeuroMesh uses and supports BraTS datasets.
-Users must cite theappropriate BraTS dataset publication(s) corresponding to the specificdataset version used in their work.
+Users must cite the appropriate BraTS dataset publication(s) corresponding to the specific dataset version used in their work.

 License